bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 ## Install the app

-Finally, install your draft app on any store registered to the same email as your [Developer Portal](https://devtools.bigcommerce.com/my/apps) account using the following steps:
+Finally, install the draft app on any store registered to the same email as your [Developer Portal](https://devtools.bigcommerce.com/my/apps) account using the following steps:

-1. Sign in to your store, navigate to **Apps** > **My Apps** > [**My Draft Apps**](https://login.bigcommerce.com/deep-links/manage/marketplace/apps/my-apps/drafts), and install the app.
+1. Sign in to the store, navigate to **Apps** > **My Apps** > [**My Draft Apps**](https://login.bigcommerce.com/deep-links/manage/marketplace/apps/my-apps/drafts), and install the app.
 2. If everything is configured correctly, you should get an `Authorization Successful` message.
 3. Navigate back to **My Apps** to see the list of installed apps.
 4. Click **Launch** on the draft app to test the `/load` callback.
 5. Navigate back to **My Apps** and click **Uninstall** to test the `/uninstall callback`.

 Congrats!
-You've created and installed your first BigCommerce app.
+You've created and installed a BigCommerce draft app.

 ## Next steps
 * [Apply to become a BigCommerce partner](https://www.bigcommerce.com/partners/) (required to publish apps to marketplace)